Tomasgre/sdp-sp3-2022-repo-code/README.md

 ------

-+ BridgeBetween — some sample code that illustrates how to access data from a (essentially) package private class.
-+ FactoryReflection
-+ SOLID — examples of the SOLID principles
 + Session-??  — materials from the relevant session.
 + anonymous
 + arrays
++ bridgebetween — some sample code that illustrates how to access data from a (essentially) package private class.
 + collections
 + concurrency
 + consolidation — The Java "refresher" sessions.